MikeHannon/DjangoDeployment/readme.md

 (djangoEnv) ubuntu@20.669.38.527:~$ pip install django gunicorn psycopg2
 ```

-## Step 7: PORTING LOCAL DEVELOPMENT DJANGO APP TO PRODUCTION DJANGO APP
+## Step 7: Porting Local Development Django App to a Production Django App

 Now that we have some of our deployment infrastructure complete, let's begin working on configuring our Django project.

-*Note!* There are going to be a lot of small moving pieces moving forward, turn up your attention to detail one notch.
-We're going to write and change many files, go slowly, read closely, and proofread everything.
+*Note:* There are going to be a lot of small moving pieces moving forward, turn up your attention to detail one notch.
+We're going to write and change many files, go slowly, read closely, and *proofread* everything.

-First up, let's git clone our project.
+First up, let's git clone our project to our EC2 sever.

 ```bash
 ubuntu@20.669.38.527:~$ git clone https://github.com/YOURUSERNAME/YOURREPONAME.git